Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Jet quenching parameter

 Combining the Eq.(\ref{eq43}), Eq.(\ref{eq49}) and Eq.(\ref{eq410}), the jet quenching parameter is

-We plot the curve of $\hat{q}/\hat{q}_{SYM}$ and $\hat{q}$ in terms of the angular velocity $\omega$, instanton density $q$ and temperature $T$ shown separately in Fig.\ref{qw}, Fig.\ref{qq} and Fig.\ref{qt}.
-Here we set $\frac{1}{\pi \alpha'}=1, R=1$, because we just qualitatively analyze the influences of angular velocity, instanton density and temperature on the jet quenching parameter.
-From Fig.\ref{qw} b), we find the jet quenching parameter increases with the increase of the angular velocity, which indicates that rotation promotes the energy loss.
-From Fig.\ref{qq} b), we find the jet quenching parameter increases with the increase of the instanton density, which indicates that the larger the instanton density is, the faster the energy loses.
-From Fig.\ref{qt} b), we find the jet quenching parameter increases with the increase of the temperature, which indicates that high temperature promotes the energy loss.
-From Figure a) of Fig.\ref{qw}, Fig.\ref{qq} and Fig.\ref{qt}, it can be found that the jet quenching parameter in a rotating D-instanton background is larger than that of $\mathcal{N}=4$ SYM theory.
-It is consistent with the conclusion we obtained according to Figure b) of Fig.\ref{qw}, Fig.\ref{qq} and Fig.\ref{qt}.
+The result is the same as \cite{Zhang:2016fdk} if we set $\omega=0$.
+We plot the curve of $\hat{q}/\hat{q}_{SYM}$ and $\hat{q}$ in terms of the angular velocity $\omega$, parameter $q$ and temperature $T$ shown separately in Fig.\ref{qw}, Fig.\ref{qq} and Fig.\ref{qt}.
+Here we set $\frac{1}{\pi \alpha'}=1, R=1$, because we just qualitatively analyze the influences of angular velocity, D-instanton density and temperature on the jet quenching parameter.
+From Fig.\ref{qw} a), we find the jet quenching parameter increases with the increase of the angular velocity, which indicates that rotation promotes energy loss.
+From Fig.\ref{qq} a), we find the jet quenching parameter increases with the increase of the D-instanton density, which indicates that the larger the D-instanton density is, the faster the energy loses.
+From Fig.\ref{qt} a), we find the jet quenching parameter increases with the increase of the temperature, which indicates that high temperature promotes energy loss.
+From Figure b) of Fig.\ref{qw}, Fig.\ref{qq} and Fig.\ref{qt}, it can be found that the jet quenching parameter in a rotating D-instanton background is larger than that of $\mathcal{N}=4$ SYM theory.
+It is consistent with the conclusion we obtained according to Figure a) of Fig.\ref{qw}, Fig.\ref{qq} and Fig.\ref{qt}.